 ELO Program Design

-If you are the person trying to get ELOs started in your school, start with these questions:
+If you are the person trying to get ELOs started in your school, start with questions like these:

 - Who are your allies in starting ELOs?